cgrates/cgrates/docs/freeswitch.rst

        - Save call costs into CGRateS LogDB.

 - In Postpaid mode:

    - On *CHANNEL_ANSWER* event received:
-       - Index the call into CGRateS's cache
+       - Index the call into CGRateS's cache.

    - On *CHANNEL_HANGUP_COMPLETE* event received:
        - Call *Debit* RPC method on the Rater.
        - Save call costs into CGRateS LogDB.